kefujiwa/PiscineReloaded/README.md

 # PiscineReloaded

-ThePiscine Reloaded is a best-of of the exercises you did during thePiscine C to remind you all the basics of the C programming language.
+The Piscine Reloaded is a best-of of the exercises you did during thePiscine C to remind you all the basics of the C programming language.

 ## List of exercises
 | exercise | content |